 Well, I use “M” for “I Know WTF I’m Doing”

-Having a “passion for photography” is no replacement for knowledge, regardless of what those inspiring blog posts and seminars might be telling you.
+Having a “passion for photography” is no replacement for knowledge, regardless of what those inspiring blog posts and workshops might be telling you.

 You can not succeed while you’re making excuses!

 There were a few events and things over the years which had a huge effect on me, and changed everything for me as a wedding photographer:

 A pivotal experience for me was a seminar that I attended (circa 2004?), where Yervant and David A Williams teamed up for the day.

 At the time I didn’t know who David A Williams was, but that soon changed.
 He has had a huge and long-lasting impact on me.
 There’s more than I can possibly do justice in a single paragraph.
 But I’d urge any serious photographer to search out his work and attend one of his Almost Alone seminars if possible.
 It will change you and it will change your photography.
 Guaranteed.